ddnexus/pagy/docs/extras/standalone.md

 This extra creates a dummy `params` method (if not already defined) in the module where you will include the `Pagy::Backend` (usually a controller).

-Besides that you have just to define a `:url` variable and the [pagy_url_for](/docs/api/frontend.md#pagy-url-for) method will assume there is no `request` object, so in order to produce the final URL, it will use the `:url` variable verbatim, only adding the query string from the `params` (if any).
+Besides that you have just to define a `:url` option and the [pagy_url_for](/docs/api/frontend.md#pagy-url-for) method will assume there is no `request` object, so in order to produce the final URL, it will use the `:url` option verbatim, only adding the query string from the `params` (if any).

 ## Synopsis